ICF Mentor Coaching

 You can also get a sense of my approach to learning and credentialing in my LinkedIn article, The Coach Knowledge Assessment (CKA): Setting Yourself Up for Success.

 I’ve been an ICF credentialed coach since 2009.
 My training (2008-9) was through the highly respected program at inviteChange in Seattle, Washington.
 Since then, I’ve been active in ICF on the local and national level.
 I was a member of ICF Washington State from 2008-2017, and I currently serve as the Education & Training Chair on the Board of Directors for ICF Michigan.
 I was a presenter at the ICF Converge Conference in Washington, D.C. in 2017, and have presented on a range of topics to ICF chapters across the country.
-As of November 2019, I have more than 50 hours of coach mentoring experience.
+As of December 2019, I have more than 60 hours of coach mentoring experience.
+I’m also enrolled in a Mentor Coach Certification program that runs April-October 2020.
 Yes, this is a new-ish endeavor, and therefore I bring a combination of confidence and humility to my work.
 Just as I learn from the clients I coach, I expect to learn from you as we work together.
 The most dynamic and productive partnerships involve mutual learning and growth; a Mentor Coaching partnership is no exception.

 How will I know…?